Simple TCP proxy to test your services for poor network conditions.

 Last option is to build on your own.
 See Install section below for details.

-Having binary in PATH you may try following examples.
-First, run less trivial example where slowjoe works as a proxy to httpbin service.
-Lets assume that 10% of requests should have throughput limited to 1kb/s.
+With the binary in your PATH, you may try the following examples.
+First, run a less trivial example where slowjoe works as a proxy to the httpbin service.
+Let's assume that 10% of requests should have throughput limited to 1kb/s.

 curl http://localhost:9998/headers